-Metal braces are the type of braces that most people think about when you bring up the subject of orthodontics.
+Metal braces are the type of braces in Sacramento that most people think about when you bring up the subject of orthodontics.
 And while metal braces still use small metal brackets, improvements in technology have allowed orthodontists like Dr. David Markham to use the brackets and wires in a more discreet way.